BiodataAnalysisGroup/BEEMUS/README.md

     nextflow pipeline.nf
     ```

 7. Inside the data folder you will find a summary file ``dataset_summary.csv``.
-Select the most frequently occuring lineages along your dataset and write them down for the next step.
+Select the most frequently occurring lineages along your dataset and write them down for the next step.

 8. Activate the conda environment: